-Medical practitioners from the Middle Ages saw the solar system being made up of seven planets, which included the sun and moon (as well as Mercury, Venus, Mars, Jupiter and Saturn., which could be seen with the naked eye).
+Medical practitioners from the Middle Ages saw the solar system is made up of seven planets, including the sun and moon (as well as Mercury, Venus, Mars, Jupiter, and Saturn., which could be seen with the naked eye).

 The planets were closely linked to body parts and diseases.
 For example:

 - Sun: Heart, spine disorders, diseases of expansion, and excess.

 - Moon: Ovaries; menstrual and mammary complaints, and fluid retention.